Ruben Ligeon: NAC Breda

 On 27 January 2015, it was announced that Ligeon would spend the rest of the season on loan with NAC Breda.

 Willem II

 On 22 June 2015, it was announced that Ligeon was sent on loan at Willem II, together with Lesly de Sa and Richairo Zivkovic.

 Slovan Bratislava

 Ligeon left Slovan Bratislava on 31 August 2017.
 Ligeon then trained with the Danish Superliga-club AGF in December 2017.

 PEC Zwolle

 On 16 January 2018, Ligeon signed a contract for 2.5 years with Eredivisie side PEC Zwolle.

 AS Trenčín

 On 6 July 2019, Ligeon moved to Slovak side AS Trenčín on a free transfer.

 Return to NAC Breda

 Ligeon returned to NAC on 22 August 2021, signing a two-year contract.

 Ligeon's contract with NAC was terminated by mutual consent on 19 March 2023.

+Ajax Amateurs

+On 15 August 2023, Ligeon joined Ajax Amateurs.
+He helped the team reach promotion to the Derde Divisie in his first season.

 Personal life

 Born in the Netherlands, Ligeon is of Surinamese descent.
 He is a younger brother of American international player Maurice Ligeon.